openrundev/docs/content/docs/Configuration/RBAC.md

 ## RBAC Overview

 Role based access controls (RBAC) allows fine-grained control on which users are allowed to view, access and update apps.
 RBAC is supported using [OAuth]({{< ref "/docs/configuration/authentication/#oauth-authentication" >}}) based auth (like GitHub, GitLab etc).
-When using OAuth, users have to be added to groups in the OpenRun RBAC config.
-RBAC is also supported with [OpenID Connect]({{< ref "/docs/configuration/authentication/#openid-connect-oidc" >}}), like Okta and Microsoft Entra etc. With OIDC, the group information can be detected automatically through the user profile information or it can be configured in the OpenRun config.
+When using OAuth, users have to be explicitly added to groups in the OpenRun RBAC config.
+RBAC is also supported for [OpenID Connect]({{< ref "/docs/configuration/authentication/#openid-connect-oidc" >}}) and [SAML]({{< ref "/docs/configuration/authentication/#saml" >}}), like Okta and Microsoft Entra etc. With OIDC, the group information can be detected automatically through the user profile information or it can be explicitly configured in the OpenRun config.

 ## Authentication versus Authorization